greggman/HappyFunTimes/docs/ideas.md

 *   Bucket brigade

-    Players have to pass things from player to player either on the big screen or on their own
+    Players have to pass things from player to player either on the big screen or on their own.
+    Divide into teams.
+Red (A, B, C, D) vs Blue (A, B, C, D).
+A and B have to press at the same time?
+    Then B and C, then C and D. But must let off?
+Controls could be just L<->R. Or just one button.
+    Hold for Left, release for Right.
+But, discourage just mashing the button some how

 *   Given at least 4 players divide into groups.